Image 1 of 5

 Big Leaved Aster (Eurybia macrophylla)

-Eurybia macrophylla, or Big-Leaved Aster, is a native shade-loving plant known for its large, heart-shaped leaves up to 8 inches wide with coarse edges.
-Valued mainly for its foliage, it serves well as shaded ground cover.
-Its 1-1½ foot stems bear delicate white-violet flowers with 9–20 rays and yellow centers.
-Common in northern woodlands, it spreads densely via underground rhizomes.
+Eurybia macrophylla, or Big-Leaved Aster, is a native shade-loving plant notable for its ample, heart-shaped leaves that can reach up to 8 inches across and display pleasantly coarse edges.
+Valued primarily for its attractive foliage, it makes an excellent choice for shaded ground cover and woodland gardens.
+Its 1 to 1½ foot stems carry clusters of delicate white to violet-tinged flowers, each with 9–20 narrow rays surrounding bright yellow centers.
+Common throughout northern woodlands, this aster forms dense colonies by spreading through vigorous underground rhizomes.

-The larvae of the Silvery Checkerspot (Chlosyne nycteis), Pearl Crescent (Phyciodes tharos) and Goldenrod Hooded Owlet (Cucullia asteroides) can be found on Big-Leaved Aster, as well as the specialist to the species, the Mining Bee (Andrena hirticincta), and generalist bees such as Bumble Bees, Yellow-Faced Bees, Long-horned Bees, Green Sweat Bees and Small Sweat Bees.
-Syrphid Flies are also very common to see hovering around this magnificent shady woodland understory species.
+The larvae of the Silvery Checkerspot (Chlosyne nycteis), Pearl Crescent (Phyciodes tharos), and Goldenrod Hooded Owlet (Cucullia asteroides) can often be found feeding on Big-Leaved Aster, along with the specialist Mining Bee (Andrena hirticincta) and a variety of generalist bees such as Bumble Bees, Yellow-Faced Bees, Long-horned Bees, Green Sweat Bees, and Small Sweat Bees.
+Syrphid Flies are also very common, frequently seen hovering and darting about this magnificent shady woodland understory species.

 Plant Details